-The twelfth seminar in the CLOSER Longitudinal Methodology Series features talks from Vasiliki Bountziouka and Chris Belfield.
+The twelfth seminar in the CLOSER Longitudinal Methodology Series featured talks from Vasiliki Bountziouka and Chris Belfield.
 Vasiliki is a Research Associate at the UCL Institute of Child Health and Chris is a Research Economist at the Institute for Fiscal Studies (IFS).
 Vasiliki will present an investigation of the distribution of childhood visual function in the UK and associations with early life social position.
 Chris will discuss how his project has worked on deriving harmonised measures of income which are consistent both within and across CLOSER studies.

 About the CLOSER Longitudinal Methodology Series